Aklesh888/astronomy-website/README.md

-A basic website made with NASA Astronomy picture of the day API.
-I plan to add more features to this by adding more APIs related to astronomy.
+A basic website made with NASA Astronomy picture of the day API and Asteroids Api.
+APOD api fetches an image of a given date with its description and title.
+Asteroids API fetches data of Asteroids near Earth of aprticular date.